OmegaWeaponDev/OmegaWeaponDev/README.md

 The projects I am currently working on are:

-    A full recode of my plugin OmegaVision (Almost ready to be released) A Udemy Unreal Engine C++ Course that I have been enjoying online
+    A full recode of my plugin JoinPrivileges
+    A Udemy Unreal Engine C++ Course that I have been enjoying online